capr/multigit/README.md

 (by it's full url), you can then clone foo and bar with `mgit clone foo bar`, or simply `mgit clone-all`.

+## This will always clone master.
+How do I lock versions?

+	$ mgit release 1.0 update     # adds .mgit/1.0.release

+This creates a list with current versions of all repos.
+To clone and/or checkout those versions in the future, use:

+	$ mgit release 1.0 checkout

+Needless to say, you can add these release files to your meta package, just like with the .baseurl and .origin files before.

 ## Who uses it?

 Multigit is the package manager for [luapower](https://luapower.com).